-In this regard, it must be noted that regulation 6.2(2)(k) that requires a binder agreement to provide for the intervals at which the binder holder must update policyholder and policy information in the records of the insurer does not conflict with the Act that requires a binder holder to make available to the insurer, its statutory actuary, if appointed, and its auditors the policies to which the binder agreement relates and any information relating thereto upon request.
+In this regard, it must be noted that regulation 6.2(2)(k) that requires a binder agreement to provide for the intervals at which the binder holder must update policyholder and policy information in the records of the insurer does not conflict with the Act that requires a binder holder to make available to the insurer, its statutory actuary and its auditors the policies to which the binder agreement relates and any information relating thereto upon request.
 The two requirements must be read together.
 The regulation provides for the regular updating of information and the Act provides for ad hoc information requests.
-Regulation 6.2(2)(k) and the Act do not impact on the constitutional rights of non-mandated intermediaries and underwriting managers to trade and to protect their commercially sensitive information.
+Regulation 6.2(2)(k) and the Act do not impact on the constitutional rights of non-mandated intermediaries, underwriting managers and administrative FSPs to trade and to protect their commercially sensitive information.
 A policy constitutes a contract between the policyholder and the insurer under which the insurer has a responsibility to provide policyholder benefits.
-A non-mandated intermediary or underwriting manager is not a party to that contract and, as a binder holder, acts on behalf of the insurer.
+A non-mandated intermediary, underwriting manager or administrative FSP is not a party to that contract and, as a binder holder, acts on behalf of the insurer.
 A non-mandated intermediary or underwriting manager therefore has no right to withhold the information.